Total Blocking Time (TBT)

 The same tasks, with blocking times marked.

-The total time spent running tasks on the main thread is 560 ms, and 345 ms of that time is considered blocking time.
+So while the total time spent running tasks on the main thread is 560 milliseconds, only 345 milliseconds of that time is considered blocking time.

 How does TBT relate to TTI?

 TBT is measured over a time period.
-For some lab tools that traditionally measure page loads, including Lighthouse, TBT has been measured until TTI because that helps quantify the severity of how non-interactive a page is before it becomes reliably interactive.
-However, you can continue to measure TBT beyond TTI, for example in Lighthouse Timespan mode.
+For some lab tools that traditionally measure page loads, including Lighthouse, TBT has been measured up until TTI because it helps quantify the severity of how non-interactive a page is prior it to becoming reliably interactive.
+However, TBT could also continue to be measured after page load and so beyond TTI, for example in Lighthouse Timespan mode.

 TBT is a metric that should be measured in the lab.
 The best way to measure TBT is to run a Lighthouse performance audit on your site.
 See the Lighthouse documentation on TBT for usage details.